 Day-to-Day Costs and Daycare Options

-Diapers, formulas, wipes etc. will set you back a bit, but daycare is likely going to be your largest single expense.
-It can run into tens of thousands of dollars over the couple years you will need it.
+Diapers, formulas, wipes, etc. will set you back a bit, but daycare is likely going to be your largest single expense.
+It can run into tens of thousands of dollars over a couple of years you will need it.

 - In-Home day centers – Costs a little less than the traditional center.
 They are likely to be more flexible as well.
 Make sure they are licensed.
 The average cost is $8400 ($700 per month).